A life sciences startup will base its headquarters in both Seattle and California. It’s far from the only one

 The company is currently testing its cell therapy in mice and plans to begin testing in humans late next year, with a specific focus on rheumatoid arthritis.
 It is also developing a more generic, protein-based drug for Type 1 diabetes that it will test in humans later this year.

-Practical matters such as the cost of doing business is also a factor for co-location.
+Practical matters such as the cost of doing business are also a factor for co-location.
 Cheaper rents in the Seattle area have led some California companies to look north.

 Lyell Immunopharma, a San Francisco-based life science company, has labs in Seattle and Bothell.
 According to data compiled by CBRE, a commercial real estate company, rents for lab spaces in Seattle are approximately 40% the cost of those in the Bay Area.